wrex/rexs.tools/src/routes/blog/sashigane-2/+page.md

 time as well as between the eastern and western parts of the country (much less China).
 As the old saw states, that's the great thing about standards: there are so many to choose from!

+The measurement system I describe is called _shakkanhou_ <Kanji client:load furigana="しゃっかんほう" romaji="shakkanhou">(尺貫法)</Kanji>.
+The system came from China originally, though the standard unit lengths doubtless changed many times over the centuries and miles of travel.

 For building construction, the most important traditional linear units are: